The Customer’s A

 2. They’re burning PM time

-You started out the project with some basic communications in mind: maybe a couple of emails here and there, a call or two, maybe a meeting at launch and you’re good to go.
+You started the project with some basic communications in mind: maybe a couple of emails here and there, a call or two, a meeting at launch and you’re good to go.
 But then the project starts and the client keeps asking for more communication.
-They want weekly project updates, they want to meet at milestones, they provide feedback at weird times that force you to go back and re-do work, and maybe they even request daily scrum standups.
+They want weekly project updates, they want to have a meeting for milestones, they provide feedback at weird times that force you to go back and re-do work, and maybe they even request daily scrum standups.
 Eventually, these extra comms eat into your profit margin and turn a great project or retainer into a profit-loser.

 These things don’t happen if you have solid project management and solid proposals (read about our proposal tips here) that set out clear expectations.
 Maybe your original proposal under-estimated the PM required to properly do the project.
 Part of the reason that medium and larger-sized agencies quote higher prices on projects is they provide better project management BECAUSE they’ve been bitten by too little PM too often.
 If you choose to under-bid and cut costs on PM, make sure that your proposal sets out reasonable limits that keep your clients from burning up comms hours, such as: